waixiong/karura-dex-analysis/README.md

 # Karura Dex Analysis

-Simple CLI daily volume analysis through query history state from karura node and event from karura subql.
+NestJS API for daily volume analysis through query history state from karura node and event from karura subql.

-Will start convert to api with database for long term used.
+Will be using database (probably mongo) as storage for improving performance.

 ### Expectation from here
 The minimum expected analysis is getting volume in term of native of relay chain (KSM) between two currency.